Eric A. Hulteen |

-In October of 2004 I joined Mirra, Inc., a startup that sells a personal server for your local network.
-This server continuously backs up folders you specify (from any computer on your network) and allows you to share those folders with other people on your network and the web.
-In September of 2005 Mirra was acquired by Seagate Technology.
+Prior to that I worked for Mirra, Inc., a startup that sold a personal server for your local network.
+This server continuously backed up folders you specified (from any computer on your network) and allowed you to share those folders with other people on your network or the web.
+In September of 2005 Mirra was acquired by Seagate.

 In 2000 I formed Aryk Web Design with Kyra Rice in order to apply my professional skills and interests to designing people's interactive experience on the web.
 Aryk Web Design was dedicated to a simple idea — that web sites and computer applications should be focused on providing a satisfying, productive, and (dare we say) even pleasant experience for people.
 Aryk Web Design was dissolved in 2002.